Nalin7parihar/AI-Code-Snippet-Analyzer/README.md

 Start the frontend development server:

 # From your frontend directory
+cd frontend
-npm start # or npm run dev, or yarn dev
+npm run dev # or npm start, or yarn dev

 The frontend typically runs on http://localhost:3000 (or another port).